Thierry Noir: Collections

 Noir's painted Berlin Wall segments are on permanent display in private and public collections worldwide.
 His pieces can also be seen at the still-standing East Side Gallery in Berlin.
-Several of Noir's artworks are part of permanent museum collections, including at the Allied Museum in Berlin, the Newseum in Washington, D.C., the National Museum of the United States Air Force in Dayton, Ohio, the Wende Museum in Los Angeles, and the Migration Museum in London.
+Several of Noir's artworks are part of permanent museum collections, including at the Allied Museum in Berlin, the Newseum in Washington, D.C., the National Museum of the United States Air Force in Dayton, Ohio, the Wende Museum in Los Angeles, and the Migration Museum in London, where an adjacent segment is painted by Stik.
 Other segments are displayed publicly in cities throughout the world.
 In New York City, Noir's Wall segments can be seen at Kowsky Plaza in the Battery Park City community and at 520 Madison Avenue in Manhattan.
 Six segments are located on Leipziger Platz in Berlin.
 In Los Angeles, segments are located at 5900 Wilshire Boulevard as part of a larger display and at Loyola Marymount University.
 Other cities with Noir's painted Wall segments include Yokohama, Japan; Uijeongbu, South Korea; Mexico City; Reston, Virginia; and the Spanish island of Ibiza.

 In 2013 during the Art Basel Fair in Miami, Florida, Noir repainted four original segments of the Berlin Wall, which are now in the public art collection of Ironside district.
 In 2019, Heidi Klum's husband, Tom Kaulitz, gifted her a segment of the Berlin Wall that had been newly painted by Noir for display outside her home in Los Angeles.
 Later in 2019, Noir presented a newly painted segment of the Wall in Plovdiv, Bulgaria to commemorate the 30th anniversary of the fall of the Berlin Wall and Plovdiv's status as a European Capital of Culture in 2019.